alexdgl/IBM-Data-science-course/README.md

-# IBM Data science course
+# IBM Data science course on edx.org
- labs of the various modules of the course
+exercises of the various modules of the course